-• Overall, the readings collected within each building for each IAQ parameter tested during these surveys were either within or below their respective standard and/or comfort range, except for RH and CO2.
-There were various RH levels present within each of the buildings surveyed that were slightly below the generally accepted comfort range of 35 to 55%.
+• Overall, the readings collected within each building for each IAQ parameter tested during these surveys were either within or below their respective standard and/or comfort range, except for RH, VOCs, PM10, and CO2.
+There were various RH levels present within Amherst Middle School, Clark School, and Wilkins Elementary School that were slightly below the generally accepted comfort range of 35 to 55%.
 It should be noted that on the days of these surveys the RH levels outside the building were also slightly below the comfort range.
 Low RH can contribute to symptoms such as dry eyes and irritated sinuses.
 Humidifiers can be used to add moisture to the air and alleviate symptoms.
 However, it should be noted that humidifiers can become a source of fungal contamination if not properly cleaned or maintained.